tebieto/anyrep/README.md

 ## Flow

-I'll be using GitFLow for this project(Master, Development, feature branches)
+I'll be using GitFLow for this project(Master, Development, Feature branches)